DylanMeeus/springboot_jwt_blog/_posts/2015-11-30-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 Our `authenticator` function takes a `request` and `response` and returns a `MiddlewareResult`.
 For our purposes, the result will either be `next_middleware`, which lets the request pass through to the endpoint, or `error`, which will stop the request.

 We shouldn't have the middleware apply to `OPTIONS` requests, and the user doesn't need to be authenticated to access the `/login` route, so we check against those conditions first.
 For all other routes, we need to get hold of the `Authorization` header, which we do with the getter provided by **Hyper**.
-To use this header with the **frank_jwt** decoder, we need to get it as a string, which we do with `HeaderFormatter`.
-This string will be of the form `Bearer <token>`, and we don't need the `Bearer` part, so we take a subset of the string from index 7 onward.
+To make use of the JWT in the header, we need to get it as a string, which we do with `HeaderFormatter`.
+This string will be of the form `Bearer <token>`, and we don't need the `Bearer` part, so we take a subset of the string from index 7 onward and save it in `jwt_slice`.
 Taking only the token from the string could also be done with a regular expression to be more robust, but using the index operator to take the slice is a quick and convenient way of accomplishing it.

-Finally, we pass the token to the `decode` function, along with the `AUTH_SECRET` and the algorithm.
+To get the token as the correct type, we use **rust-jwt**'s `parse` method.
+Finally, we use `verify` on the token and pass in the `AUTH_SECRET` in byte form.
 If the token checks out, `next_middleware` is called to send the user through to the endpoint.
 If the token is invalid, a `Forbidden` error is thrown.

 Last, we need to make sure the server is using this middleware.